John Deery (rugby league)

-John Deery is an Australian former professional rugby league footballer who played for the St. George Dragons and the Sydney City Roosters.
+John Deery is an Australian former professional rugby league footballer and current doctor and businessman who played for the St. George Dragons and the Sydney City Roosters.

 Deery, a speedy backline player from country New South Wales, attended St Gregory's College, Campbelltown and has an athletics background.
 He was a national junior decathlon champion.
 Late in the 1994 NSWRL season, Deery played three first-grade games for St George, then from 1995 to 1996 appeared in four games with Sydney City.